What is COBOL and Who Still Uses It?

 What is COBOL?

-COBOL, or Common Business-Oriented Language, is a procedural programming language created in 1959 focused on readability, self-documentation, and ease of use.
+COBOL, or COmmon Business-Oriented Language, is a procedural programming language created in 1959 focused on readability, self-documentation, and ease of use.
 Procedural programming means a programmer tells the computer what to do step by step.
 Object-oriented programming, on the other hand, is where the developer designs classes to represent the data getting passed to and from the computer.

-One of the easiest ways to understand COBOL — or any programming language for that matter— is to see a snippet of its code.
-It's perfectly O.K. if you understand very little of it.
+One of the easiest ways to understand COBOL — or any programming language, for that matter— is to see a snippet of its code.
+It's perfectly OK if you understand very little of it.
 The purpose of this showcase is to go over COBOL's trademark readability.

-This code snippet is an example of COBOL, and consequently procedural programming.
-Notice that there are no defined objects.
-This script is simply telling the computer what to do from line 1 all the way down to line 30, where we end the program.
 Notice also that on lines 6 through 8, COBOL needs to know the type of data being used and how many digits it will be.
 In other words, this is how we would like COBOL to "picture" the data, thus the PICTURE keyword.

 Let's take a look at the same program, except written in Python:

-Notice that this program only takes 10 lines to write, while the COBOL program takes 25 to write.
+Notice that this program only takes ten lines to write, while the COBOL program takes 25 to write.
 COBOL sacrifices verbosity for readability, while Python sacrifices readability for brevity.
 (Though if the code is written well, that shouldn't necessarily matter.)
 The Python program could easily be written in one line, and for as many variables as we choose.

-The average age of a COBOL developer is 55, and they are quickly leaving the workforce.
-This leaves very few professionals to maintain these legacy systems — and professionals who could learn it avoid it like the plague.
-One of the reasons is that COBOL is not particularly easy to write.
-Every one of the lines written above are mandatory.
+One reason is that COBOL is not particularly easy to write.
+Every line written above is mandatory.
 In other words, the program will crash even if the period on the last line is missing.

-Any company using COBOL in 2020 is doing so because they must.
-The companies come from a wide range of industries.
-Most notably, insurance agencies, banking industries, and the government sector.
-Small companies in this day and age can rewrite their code into a more modern programming language fairly easily.
-However, huge companies or bureaucracies will have many millions of lines of COBOL code to grapple with— to rewrite this critical business logic would be a nigh insurmountable initiative.
+Small companies today can rewrite their code fairly easily using a more modern programming language.
+However, huge companies or bureaucracies will have millions of lines of COBOL code to grapple with, and rewriting this critical business logic is a massive project.

-Here is a quick scenario to illustrate the hurdle these companies are attempting to overcome.
-Let's say that you are a Python programmer.
-You have been charged with rewriting 20,000 lines of COBOL code into Python so that code can become cloud scalable.
 These 20,000 lines of code are for a major bank, so you will be rewriting transactions, bank records, and interest calculations.
-In other words, any code that is written incorrectly could cause millions of dollars in damage in a highly regulated industry.
+In other words, any code that is miswritten could cause millions of dollars in damage in a highly regulated industry.
 Also, you will be re-writing this code without any real knowledge of what the existing code actually does.

 Final Thoughts about COBOL